AlexandrosLiaskos/GeoDBs/README.md

 ### Administrative Operations

-Administrative operations require the service role key, which bypasses all RLS policies:
+Administrative operations require admin authentication and role-based access control:

+- **Admin authentication**:
+  - Admin users authenticate via `/admin-login.html` using Supabase Auth
+  - Admin role is checked via user metadata (`is_admin: true`)
+  - Sessions are managed client-side with automatic token refresh

 - **Service role key usage**:
-  - The service role key has full database access
+  - The service role key still provides full database access for backend operations
-  - Use it for updating submission status, deleting records, and resetting rate limits
+  - Use it for bulk operations, data migrations, and emergency access
   - **NEVER expose the service role key in frontend code**
   - Store it securely in backend environment variables only